TaktiCool/CLib/doc/3dGraphics.md

 Returns:
 * None

-Adds a 3D icon to the system
+Adds 3d graphic to the system.
+It can consist of multiple icon and lines.

 Examples:
 ```sqf